martian-cloud/terraform-provider-tharsis/docs/resources/apply_module.md

 ### Optional

 - `module_version` (String) The version identifier of the module.
-- `speculative` (Boolean) Whether the run will be speculative, default is false.
 - `variables` (Attributes List) Optional list of variables for the run in the target workspace. (see [below for nested schema](#nestedatt--variables))

 ### Read-Only